mui/toolpad/README.md

 # MUI Studio

-## Set up your development environment
+## Local development

-Prerequisites:
+### Prerequisites:

 - git
 - yarn
 - node.js
 - docker (unless you have a Postgres database ready to connect to)

-1. Clone the repository
+### Setting up your development environment:

 1. Start a local database:

    ```sh
    docker-compose up -V
    ```

-   You can skip this step if you have a development database available by other means.
+   You can skip this step if you already have a development database available by other means.

 1. Install dependencies: